 - All the required documents must be submitted by the February 1st deadline for admission to the summer semester or by October 1st for admission to the spring semester.
 Failure to meet this deadline will delay admission to the graduate year of the program.
 Students complete this process during their senior year, with their acceptance pending successful completion of their professional semester and bachelor's degree.

 Applications are forwarded by the College of Graduate & Professional Studies to the Special Education program admission committee for review.
 The Special Education Graduate Admissions Committee will review all five-year program applicants as a group after the above deadlines.
 Any applications not received by the appropriate deadline will be held until the next group review period.
 Once the committee has rendered a decision, the College of Graduate & Professional Studies sends prompt, written notification to the applicant.

-A $50.00 tuition deposit is required of all degree and professional endorsement seeking graduate students as an indication of commitment to attend Longwood University.
-New students will be invoiced for the deposit in the offer-of-admission letter from the College of Graduate & Professional Studies.
-Deposits are made in the Office of Cashiering.
-Deposits are refundable provided a written withdrawal/refund request is submitted to the College of Graduate & Professional Studies prior to the stated deadlines in the table above.
+A $100.00 tuition deposit is required of all degree and professional endorsement seeking graduate students as an indication of commitment to attend Longwood University.
+Students offered admission will be invoiced for the deposit in the offer-of-admission letter from the College of Graduate & Professional Studies.
+Deposits are made in the Office of Cashiering and are refundable provided a written withdrawal/refund request is submitted to the College of Graduate & Professional Studies prior to the stated deadlines in the table above.
 The deposit becomes a credit on the new student's account and is separate charge from the previously paid application fee.